learn-co-students/rails-edit-update-action-readme-online-web-sp-000/README.md

 * Store the query in an instance variable

-* Update the values passed from the form
+* Update the values passed from the form (the update method here is the `update` method supplied from `ActiveRecord`, not the `update` method we're creating). **The update method takes a hash of the attributes for the model as its argument, e.g. `Post.find(1).update(title: "I'm Changed", description: "And here too!")**

 * Save the changes in the database